 TIP #4 – What Not To Do In The Emergency Room

-By the time I was seen in the ER, it was well past my normal dinner time.
+By the time I was seen in the ER, it was more than two hours past my normal dinner time.
 I mentioned to the nurse that I had a granola bar in my purse that I was intending to eat but hadn’t yet (I guess shock temporarily takes away your appetite).

 She immediately told me not to eat (or drink) anything until we knew the results of the xrays.
-This was because if I needed immediate surgery to repair the fracture, I also would need an empty stomach in order to undergo anesthesia.
+This was because if I needed immediate surgical procedure to repair the fracture, I also would need an empty stomach in order to undergo anesthesia.

 So, no drinking or eating in the Emergency Room UNLESS you clear it with the ER staff first!